Want more organic traffic from the search engines?

 According to a study conducted by Backlinko, the content’s authority has a direct relation with search engine rankings.
-Which means the authority of the publisher is identified through the content they publish.
+This means the authority of the publisher is identified through the content they publish.

 Long-Form Content Sustains for Long-Term

 One of the best benefits of long-form content is that it has the capability to drive organic traffic for years.
-But, it should have all the characteristic of evergreen content.
+But, it should have all the characteristics of evergreen content.

 And the most important part of evergreen content is that they are often updated with fresh information depending on how the industry is evolving.

-What’s the point of having an evergreen content if they are not updated consistently over the years?
+What’s the point of having evergreen content if they are not updated consistently over the years?

-Contents from website like Moz, Quicksprout continues to attract backlinks and traffic even today.
-As per SEMRush the traffic for a content on Moz (Beginner’s Guide to SEO) has increased consistently over the last 7 years.
+Contents from websites like Moz, Quicksprout continues to attract backlinks and traffic even today.
+As per SEMRush the traffic for content on Moz (Beginner’s Guide to SEO) has increased consistently over the last 7 years.